the-wrong-guy/read-more-more/readme.md

 # Read-More-More

-Read-More-More is a simple pakage for react that helps to implement 'read more' or 'read less' feature to any given text, you can limit the number of chracters in string/text to give the "read more" text at the end, also if you have a `HTML String` that you want to convert it to `React element`, you can do that too by add `htmlParser` prop
+Read-More-More is a simple pakage for react that helps to implement 'read more' or 'read less' feature to any given text, you can limit the number of chracters in string/text to give the "read more" text at the end, also if you have a `HTML String` that you want to convert it to `React element`, you can do that too by add `parseHtml` prop

 ## How to Use